bhoumikp/basic-api/README.md

 ## Overview

 The basic API project is an ASP.NET Core 8 API that provides endpoints for managing entities with related addresses, dates, and names.
-It allows users to create, retrieve, update, and delete entities, as well as perform advanced filtering and sorting operations.
-It contains retry mechanism to adapts to various situations where the API can fail.
+It allows users to create, retrieve, update, and delete entities and perform advanced filtering and sorting operations.
+It contains a retry mechanism to adapt to various situations where the API can fail.

 ## Prerequisites